Ghazalsgit/drinks-app/README.md

-# EliqDrinksApp
+# DrinksApp

-Welcome to Eliq Drink App, a customizable white label app for exploring alcoholic drinks!
+Welcome to Drink App, a customizable white label app for exploring alcoholic drinks!

 **Note:** This application is designed to be viewed on mobile devices.
 It is optimized for smaller screens and provides a user-friendly experience on smartphones and tablets.

 ## Overview

-Eliq Drink App allows you to customize the appearance and functionality of your drink exploration app using a simple config.json file.
+Drink App allows you to customize the appearance and functionality of your drink exploration app using a simple config.json file.
 By editing this file, you can change the app name, colors, API endpoints, and more.

 ## Getting Started